RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 Imaging with the KryoFlux on the Command Line
 --------------------------------------
+1. After setting up the KryoFlux hardware, insert the floppy disk into the drive.

-1. In the command prompt, navigate to the /dtc directory.
+2. In the command prompt, navigate to the /dtc directory.

-2. dtc -f[filename].img -i[imagetype]
+3. dtc -f[filename].img -i[imagetype]
  image types correspond to numbers; "4" is for MFM images

+4.

 Appendices
 ----------